 Grosse Tete is a tiny village located in the state of Louisiana.
 With a population of 539 people and just one neighborhood, Grosse Tete is the 280th largest community in Louisiana.

-Because occupations involving physical labor dominate the local economy, Grosse Tete is generally considered to be a blue-collar town.
-42.39% of the Grosse Tete workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Grosse Tete is a blue-collar town, with 42.39% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Grosse Tete is a village of sales and office workers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Grosse Tete who work in office and administrative support (15.22%), the sciences (9.24%), and healthcare (8.15%).

 And if you like science, one thing you'll find is that Grosse Tete has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.